SteveDunn/Intellenum/README.md

 ```

 Note that you **don't need to repeat the member name** as it is inferred from the field name **at compile time**.
-You can also supply different name, e.g.:
+You can also supply a different name, e.g.:
 ```csharp
 public static readonly CustomerType Standard = new("STD", 1);
 ```